-IV.1.
 CONTROL HIERARCHY AND NAMEPLATES

 Two primary levels of operational control exist for all equipment and systems: Local and AUTO.
-In general, an "HAND-OFF-AUTO" field switch shall be provided at each piece of equipment.
+In general, IV.1. an "HAND-OFF-AUTO" field switch shall be provided at each piece of equipment.
 This switch shall provide local manual control for each field device or selection of PLC control.

-- HAND The field device shall be energized (Local control). - OFF The field device shall be de-energized (Local control). - AUTO The field device shall be controlled by the PLC.
-PLC control can be either PLC automatic or PLC manual.
+HAND The field device shall be energized (Local control).
+OFF The field device shall be de-energized (Local control).

+The field device shall be controlled by the PLC.
+PLC control can be either PLC AUTO automatic or PLC manual.

-IV.1.1.
+IV.1.1.1.
 DEFINITIONS

-- IV.1.1.1.
-LOR is typically used for equipment that is located large distances away from controls and actuator (ex. remote raw water wells). - IV.1.1.2.
-HOA is typically used for equipment located at the WTP and nearby.
+LOR is typically used for equipment that is located large distances away from controls IV.1.1.2.